lorenzo-ff/pessoas-falsas/README.md

 Alguns problemas podem estar relacionados à instaláveis, driver, sua conexão à internet, servidores do Instagram (por exemplo, a caixa com a lista das pessoas que você segue não carrega corretamente).

 EN
+Returns a list of all the @s you follow on Instagram, but don't follow you back.
 Both documents have almost identical codes, but one in .py and the other in .ipynb.

 It's a selenium automation, which opens Google Chrome, accesses Instagram, logs into your account, collects who you're following and your followers and compares them in a list.